Management-AND-Computer-Consultants/cordova-plugin-barcode-scanner/README.md

 For issues and questions:

 1. Check the troubleshooting section
+2. Review the [Ionic 1 Installation Guide](IONIC1_INSTALLATION.md) for Ionic 1 specific issues
-2. Search existing issues
+3. Search existing issues
-3. Create a new issue with detailed information
+4. Create a new issue with detailed information

 ## Changelog

+### Version 1.0.4
+- Fixed plugin ID for Ionic 1 compatibility
+- Lowered engine requirements for older Cordova versions
+- Updated JavaScript interface to use `navigator.barcodeScanner`
+- Added browser and iOS platform support
+- Improved error handling and documentation

 ### Version 1.0.0
 - Initial release